MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 By completing this challenge, you'll learn how to:

 - Work with trunk-based development.
+- Protect the main branch.
-- Trigger the Azure Machine Learning pipeline with a pull request event.
+- Trigger the Azure Machine Learning pipeline by merging a pull request.

 ## Tasks

 Use trunk-based development to better govern changes made to the repo and the triggering of GitHub Actions.

+- Create a **branch protection rule** to block any direct pushes to the **main** branch.
 - Create a branch in the repo.
 - Make a change and push it.
 For example, change the hyperparameter value.
 - Create a pull request.
-- Trigger the GitHub Action that submits the Azure Machine Learning pipeline by merging the pull request.
+- Trigger the GitHub Actions workflow that submits the Azure Machine Learning pipeline by merging the pull request.

+> **Tip:**
+> To trigger the workflow, you have to use an event that pushes changes to the main branch.
+Don't use the pull request event because then the workflow is triggered by the creation of the pull request, not by the merge.

 ## Success criteria

 To complete this challenge successfully, you should be able to show:

+- The branch protection rule for the main branch.
 - A successfully completed Action in your GitHub repo.
 - An event in the GitHub Action that ensures the workflow is triggered by a merged pull request.